 “When an HTML page contains a small amount of content, the footer can sometimes sit halfway up the page leaving a blank space underneath.
 This can look bad, particularly on a large screen.
 Web designers are often asked to push footers down to the bottom of the viewport, but it’s not immediately obvious how this can be done.”

-Representation to how the markup should look down below
+Representation of how the markup should look down below

-.main-container and footer are all what matters in this case and it goes as follows:
+.main-container and footer are all that matters in this case and it goes as follows:

 this is a header